mikrodev/Documentation/documentation/docs/ViewPLUS-SCADA-Template-Page-Application-Notes.md

 ---
-title: "ViewPLUS SCADA Template Page"
+title: "ViewPLUS SCADA Template Page Application Notes"
 ---

 In ViewPLUS Scada application, data of more than one point of the same type can be displayed with a page design.